top of page

 Project Objective: Change the location and improve the efficiency of Curbside Pickup for both customers and employees.

-My Role & Responsibilities: This project had several high interest and high power stakeholders as it was not just a marketing campaign but a large rebranding and relocation of a customer service.
-With the input of these internal stakeholders, I kept them informed and managed their expectations closely to make sure the logistics of the project were correct based on restrictions and features of the fulfillment process.
-For example, I wouldn't want to direct the graphic designer to add a specific phrase if it didn't make sense with the options the customer would see.
-After leading several meetings and recording requirements, drafting proofs, and requesting changes, we had a final design.
+My Role & Responsibilities: This project had several high interest and influential stakeholders as it was not just a marketing campaign but a large rebranding and relocation of a customer service.
+With the input of these stakeholders, I kept a steady avenue of communication open and provided updates to their expectations regularly, making sure the logistics were correct based on restrictions and features of the fulfillment process.
+For example, I would want to direct the graphic designer to use exact phrasing in the advertising to match what the customer sees within their app experience.
+After leading several meetings, recording requirements, drafting proofs, and requesting changes, we had a final design.
 I submitted this to the sign production company for proofing and quoting based on a rerun of a former print job.
 Unfortunately, this time, despite the proof (on the left) clearly outlining the dimensions the signs were produced much smaller than quoted and proofed (after my approval based on the correct specs).
-The misprinted signs were used for about a week as the contingency plan until the printer produced and installed the signs correctly at no cost to Hazel's for their proofing mistake.
-While the mishap was being corrected, my major part of the campaign began.
-This major aspect was communicating the change to the customer since the Curbside Pick Up changed from one side of the parking lot to the other, brought with it new signs, and new features through the website for the ordering and fulfillment process.
+The misprinted signs were used for about a week as a placeholder until the printer produced and installed the signs correctly at no cost to Hazel's for their proofing mistake.
+While the mishap was being corrected, I was communicating the change to the customer.
+The location changed from one side of the parking lot to the other, brought with it new signs, and new features through the website for the ordering and fulfillment process, so early and clear communication was vital.

 I requested the original blueprints from the GM for the parking lot redesign that had taken place a few years prior.
 I used those to provide a starting point for our graphic designer to create a stylized map graphic for easier customer direction.
-The resulting map is what was born from that brainstorm and was a tremendous help in communicating the change.
+The resulting map is what was born from that brainstorm and was a tremendous help in communicating the change (left, middle image).
 That map was published directly to social media accounts, blasted in weekly emails for several weeks leading up to and after the scheduled changeover.
-The map was also featured on a small flyer (3-up on an 8.5x11) inserted into every pickup order for weeks before the changeover to prepare regular customers for the updated process and location.
-I used our usual printer to produce these and directed our graphic designer on the content needed based on the original stakeholder brainstorms.
-This was my most thorough customer communication plan as it directly impacted sales and customer satisfaction at the order-level.
+The map was also featured on a small flyer inserted into every pickup order for weeks before the changeover to prepare regular customers for the updated process and location.
+This was my most thorough customer communication plan as it directly impacted sales and the customer experience, we could not pause this fulfillment method during the changeover.
 The fulfillment team received no negative feedback regarding miscommunication or concern over the change from customers!

-Outcome: Relocated and rebranded Curbside Pickup as another fulfilment option for orders.
+Results: Relocated and rebranded Curbside Pickup as another fulfillment option for orders that also simplified and formalized the process for employees.

 TL;DR: Successfully relaunched the Curbside Pickup location and process with successful customer communication and no negative feedback on a critical order fulfillment method.